Russia in the Junior Eurovision Song Contest 2021: Akademiya Eurovision 2021

 The Russian broadcaster, VGTRK, announced on 20 January 2021 that they would be participating at the 2021 contest, taking place in Paris, France, on 19 December 2021.
 The national selection took place on 30 October 2021.
 Submissions for entrants were open between 20 January to 20 September, with the audition stage taking place in the Russian capital, Moscow on 30 September 2021 and featured 69 entries selected from a record of 600 received submissions.
 VGTRK announced on 14 October 2021 that a total of twelve artists would be competing in the national final.

 Final

-The national selection final to select the entrant for Russia took place on 26 October 2021, and was televised later on 30 October.
-The winner was determined by a voting split of 50% jury members and 50% internet voting, which opened on 20 October and closed on 25 October.
-Tanya Mezhentseva won the national final with the song "Mon Ami".
+The national selection final to select the entrant for Russia was recorded on 26 October 2021, and was televised later on 30 October.
+The winner was determined by a voting split of 50% jury members and 50% internet voting, which was open between 20 and 25 October.
+Tanya Mezhentseva won the national final with the song "Mon ami".
 She previously represented Russia in the Junior Eurovision Song Contest 2019 with Denberel Oorzhak and their song "A Time for Us".
-"Mon Ami" was composed by Alexander Broshovyan, and lyricised by Danu Boian, Dmitriy Korochin and Tanya Mezhentseva.
+"Mon ami" was composed by Alexander Broshovyan, and lyricised by Danu Boian, Dmitriy Korochin and Tanya Mezhentseva.
 The jury consisted of three adult members: Manizha (2021 Russian Eurovision entrant), Yulia Savicheva (2004 Russian Eurovision entrant) and Ekaterina Orlova (Head of Delegation for Russia at the Junior Eurovision Song Contest), and two kids members: Ekaterina Maneshina and Valery Kuzakov.